Real-Time Motion-Controllable Autoregressive Video Diffusion: Related Works

 \section{Related Works}

-\textbf{Controllable video generation.} Early methods~\citep{jeong2024vmc, wang2023videocomposer, zhao2024motiondirector} achieve motion control by injecting motion signals into VDMs, yet their capability is restricted to reproducing pre-defined dynamics.
-Recent works \citep{geng2025motion, ma2024trailblazer, mou2024revideo, shi2024motion, wang2024motionctrl, yin2023dragnuwa, zhang2025tora, wu2024draganything, wang2025levitor} leverage explicit control inputs such as motion trajectories, offering greater flexibility.
-For example, DragNUWA \citep{yin2023dragnuwa} conditions on trajectories to model camera and object motions, DragAnything \citep{wu2024draganything} leverages object masks for entity-level control, and Tora \citep{zhang2025tora} introduces trajectory conditioning into a DiT framework.
+\textbf{Controllable video generation.} Textual modality have been extensively studied~\citep{zhu2025hierarchical, zhu2024selective, zhu2024enhancing}, whereas motion control in VDMs remains relatively underexplored.
+Early methods~\citep{jeong2024vmc, wang2023videocomposer, zhao2024motiondirector} achieve motion control by injecting motion signals into VDMs, yet their capability is restricted to reproducing pre-defined dynamics.
+Recent works \citep{geng2025motion, ma2024trailblazer, mou2024revideo, shi2024motion, wang2024motionctrl, yin2023dragnuwa, zhang2025tora, wu2024draganything, wang2025levitor, zhou2025streaming} leverage explicit control inputs such as motion trajectories, offering greater flexibility.
+For example, DragAnything \citep{wu2024draganything} leverages object masks for entity-level control, and Tora \citep{zhang2025tora} introduces trajectory conditioning into a DiT framework.
 However, all these methods are non-autoregressive and therefore unsuitable for real-time interactive control.